ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/composability/index.md

 ## What is composability? {#what-is-composability}

-Composability is combing distinct components to create new systems or outputs.
+Composability is combining distinct components to create new systems or outputs.
 In software development, composability means developers can reuse existing software components to build new applications.
 A good way to understand composability is to think of composable elements as Lego blocks.
 Each Lego can be combined with another, allowing you to build complex structures by combining different Legos.

 In Ethereum, every smart contract is a Lego of sorts—you can use smart contracts from other projects as building blocks for your project.
 This means you don't have to spend time reinventing the wheel or building from scratch.